h-walk/PSA/README.md

 ## Code Examples

-Runnable Python script examples demonstrating various features of the `sda` package can be found in the `examples/` directory:
+Runnable Python script examples demonstrating various features of the `psa` package can be found in the `examples/` directory:

 -   `basic_sed_analysis.py`: Demonstrates standard SED calculation and plotting.
 -   `chiral_sed_analysis.py`: Shows how to perform chiral SED.